3 Phase Foundation Training w/ Phil Heath

 Why is this important?

-If you've had any experience in the gym, there comes a time when your body adapts to the stress you've put on it.
-The 3x5 incline press, the 4x12 leg extensions and the alternating dumbbell curls you've been doing for the past 19 months eventually stop working if you're not continually forcing yourself to get stronger.
+If you've had any experience in the gym, there comes a time when your body adapts to the stress you've put on it, the basic scientific laws of adaptation.
+The 3x5 incline press, the 4x12 leg extensions and the alternating dumbbell curls you've been doing for the past 19 months eventually stop working because your body has adapted to the stress.

 By placing additional stress on your muscles that they aren't accustomed to handling, you force your body into a growth environment known as "hypertrophy."